 In essence, scalability is about calculating the potential for your intervention to grow if given unlimited resources.
 It is considered very important in the business sector, but often forgotten in the nonprofit sector, with most public charities never surpassing $500,00 in annual expenses.

 Some interventions are much more scalable than others.
-For example, malaria causes 429,000 deaths every year, while there have only been about 50 documented cases of Congenital Hypertrichosis Lanuginosa, a condition where one’s entire body is covered with hair, since the middle ages.
-If you started a charity supporting the latter cause, there’d be very limited potential scale, and thus your impact would be severely limited, whereas if you worked on the former, even if dozens of other charities were working on the same cause, one might never fill the entire gap
+For example, malaria causes 429,000 deaths every year.
+In contrast, there have only been about 50 documented cases of Congenital Hypertrichosis Lanuginosa, a condition where one’s entire body is covered with excessive hair, since the middle ages.
+If you started a charity supporting the latter cause, there’d be very limited potential scale, and thus your impact would be severely limited.
+If you worked on the former, even if dozens of other charities were working on the same cause, the gap might never be filled.

 Benefits of scalability